-The Company's compensation committee may award these officers with bonuses and will review the base salary amounts for each of the officers on an annual basis to determine if any changes to the base salary need to be made.
-Pursuant to the employment agreements, the officers are prohibited from engaging in activities which are competitive with those of the Company during the employment and for one year following termination.
-If the agreement is terminated for other than cause, the officer would be entitled to any and all base salary, accrued but unused vacation, all vested equity, and bonus amounts payable to the officer through the date of termination.
-He would also be paid an additional thirty-six months of annual compensation equal to the average of his base salary and bonus for the three calendar years prior to the date of termination, payable in accordance with the Company's regular payroll practice over a 52-week period.
+The Company's compensation committee may award these officers with bonuses and will review the base salary amounts for each of the officers on an annual basis to determine if any changes to the base salary amounts need to be made and may also award these officers with annual bonuses.
+Pursuant to the employment agreements, the officers are prohibited from engaging in activities which are competitive with those of the Company during their employment with the Company and for one year following termination.
+If the agreement is terminated other than for cause, the officer would be entitled to all base salary earned through the date of termination, accrued but unused vacation, all vested equity, and bonus amounts payable to the officer through the date of termination.
+The officers would also be entitled to receive an additional thirty-six months of annual compensation equal to the average of his base salary and bonus for the three calendar years prior to the date of termination, payable in accordance with the Company's regular payroll practice over a 52-week period.

-NOTE J- MAJOR CUSTOMERS
+NOTE M - MAJOR CUSTOMERS

-The Company had two customers who each accounted for 12% of net sales for year ended November 30, 2016 and one customer who accounted for 17% of net sales for the year ended November 30, 2015.
-The Company had one customer who accounted for 17% of accounts receivable at November 30, 2016 and one customer who accounted for 10% of accounts receivable at November 30, 2015.
+The Company had one customer who accounted for 12% of net sales for year ended November 30, 2017 and two customers who accounted for 12% of net sales for the year ended November 30, 2016.
+The Company had one customer who accounted for 11% of accounts receivable at November 30, 2017 and one customer who accounted for 17% of accounts receivable at November 30, 2016.

-NOTE K- MAJOR SUPPLIERS
+NOTE N - MAJOR SUPPLIERS

-During the years ended November 30, 2016 and November 30, 2015 there was one foreign supplier accounting for 50% and 56% of total inventory purchased.
+During the years ended November 30, 2017 and November 30, 2016 there was one foreign supplier accounting for 49% and 50% of total inventory purchased.

 The Company purchases substantially all of its products overseas.
-For the year ended November 30, 2016, the Company purchased 52% of its products from Taiwan, 14% from Hong Kong, 32% from elsewhere in Asia and less than 1% overseas outside of Asia.
+For the year ended November 30, 2017, the Company purchased 51% of its products from Taiwan, 16% from Hong Kong, 31% from elsewhere in Asia and less than 1% overseas outside of Asia.
 The Company purchases the balance of its products in the United States.

-NOTE L - EXPORT SALES
+NOTE O - EXPORT SALES